swri-robotics/bag-database/docs/web-interface/administration.md

 ### Re-scan all bag GPS paths

 Reads every GPS coordinate from every bag file and updates their paths in the database.
+Bags that previous had GPS coordinates successfully extracted will not be re-processed.

 ### Update reverse-geocoded locations